A massively scalable Time-to-Digital Converter with a PLL-free calibration system in a commercial 130 nm process: Architecture

 \subsection{Layout}

-A picture of a test chip for the proposed TDC is shown in Fig. \ref{layout_chip}, while Fig. \ref{layout_layout} shows the layout of the RO.
+A picture of a test chip for the proposed TDC is shown in Figure \ref{layout_chip}, while Figure \ref{layout_layout} shows the layout of the RO.
 The position of the delay cells and buffer has been chosen to maximize the symmetry of the connections.
 As it is possible to see in the figure, with this placement the lengths of the feedforward paths are always one cell long while direct paths are two.
 The area of the RO core is 30.1 $\upmu$m x 20.9 $\upmu$m and 30.1 $\upmu$m x 87.5 $\upmu$m including the rest of the the system.
 Moreover, the outputs of the latches connected to the RO are routed on different metal layers (the pattern is 5-1-3-1-3-5 for the three inner stages) in order to reduce capacitive couplings and their effect on oscillation frequency.
-The simulation and measurement result of this test chip are reported in Section \ref{sec:measurements}.